 5. Pay regularly on your simple interest loans, such as car loans and unsecured loans

 Have you ever tried to pay biweekly (on your pay period)?
 By paying more regularly, you’ll cut your total interest paid down on your installment loans.
-Or consider rounding up your payments, maybe by $20 biweekly.
+You can also consider rounding up your payments, maybe by $20 biweekly.

 6. Drop expensive habits

 Can you cut out daily coffee trips?
 Can you quit smoking?
-Can you commit to two less nights out a month?
-Or cut out shopping trips when you don’t really need anything?
+Can you commit to less nights out a month?
+What about cutting out shopping trips when you don’t really need anything?
 Dropping these habits will help you save a significant amount of money over time!
 All money that could be going to your loan payments.

 7. Utilize online websites or other forums for selling items laying around

-You might be amazed what someone would pay for that old TV stand or couch! eBay, Facebook Marketplace, garage sales, etc. are all great ways to make a little money on things that you have gathering dust.
+You might be amazed what someone would pay for that old TV stand or couch! eBay, Facebook Marketplace and garage sales are all great ways to make a little money on things that you have that are gathering dust.